nesi/support-docs/docs/CONTRIBUTING.md

 Any changes made should be merged via a pull request.

-## Minor edits through github
+## Minor edits through GitHub

-Press `.`, will open up VSCode in browser.
+Press `.`, will open up Visual Studio Code in browser.

 ## Local Development Environment